-Harvard Business School interview invitations were just released.
-If you were fortunate enough to be selected, now comes the challenging part: understanding how to prepare for the HBS interview.
+Round 2 Harvard Business School interview invitations are expected to be released today.
+If you are fortunate enough to be selected, now comes the challenging part: understanding how to prepare for the HBS interview.

 The MBA interview is an incredibly important component of the application process, and it is critical that you adequately prepare.

 Wondering where to begin?
 Personal MBA Coach is well versed in the intricacies of the MBA interview process.
 This year, HBS interviews are again virtual, which means HBS candidates have to consider both how to prepare for the HBS interview AND how to nail a virtual interview.
 Personal MBA Coach has tips for both!

 Should you want additional support, our team of former M7 interviewers conduct mock interviews every year for all of the top business schools.
 Clients who use our MBA interview preparation services see a 70-85% conversion rate!

 What should you expect from the HBS Interview?

 While many other top programs have “blind” interviews where the interviewer has only your resume, Harvard Business School interviewers read your entire application and come prepared with very specific questions to ask.